apache/openwhisk/docs/actions.md

   }
   ```

-  Comparing the `start` and `end` timestamps in the activation record, you can see that this activation took slightly over twenty seconds to complete.
+  Comparing the `start` and `end` time stamps in the activation record, you can see that this activation took slightly over twenty seconds to complete.

 ### Using actions to call an external API

 The examples so far have been self-contained JavaScript functions.
 You can also create an action that calls an external API.

 This example invokes a Yahoo Weather service to get the current conditions at a specific location.

 1. Save the following content in a file called `weather.js`.
   ```